Surgery

 • Mass and lump removal — see our dedicated mass and tumor removal page

-• Laceration and wound repair — including injuries from foxtails, cheatgrass, and red-rock scrapes
+• Laceration and wound repair — including bite wounds and injuries picked up outdoors

 • Abdominal exploratory surgery to diagnose and treat internal problems